Latest news: The Concertgebouw will remain closed until February 9th

 How many people are allowed in the hall?

-The guidelines allow us to have 350 visitors in the Main Hall in July and August, in addition to the musicians and our staff.
+The current guidelines allow us to have 250 visitors in the Main Hall, in addition to the musicians and our staff.

 How are the seats set up in the halls?